barrucadu/barrucadu.co.uk/index.markdown

-I am Michael Walker, otherwise known online as barrucadu.
-I am currently a Ph.D student in the Department of Computer Science at the University of York.
+I am Michael Walker, otherwise known online as **barrucadu**.
+I am currently a **Ph.D student** in the **Department of Computer Science** at the **University of York**.

-My academic interests include functional programming, compilers, type systems, and program verification.
-My non-academic interests include small fuzzy animals, but sadly I can't sit in an office and play with those all day.
-Yet.
+My research relates to **nondeterministic concurrency in pure functional programming languages**, such as **Haskell**.
+Increasingly, turning to concurrency for performance gains is a no-brainer, but it can be hard to get it right.
+Concurrency is hard in a number of areas:

+ - Testing, due to nondeterminism inherent in the underlying primitives and abstractions, meaning we need **new techniques**.
+ - Formal verification, in the presence of abstractions like **first-class functions**, **lazy evaluation**, and **"higher-order" state**; many of which are essential in a pure functional language.
+ - Optimisation, as compiler optimisations typically stop as soon as **side-effects** are involved.

+I am currently working on testing and formal verification.
+After that, I plan to look into **supercompilation** of concurrent programs, aiming to execute as much of the computation at compile-time as possible.

 See my [publications](publications.html) and [CV](cv.pdf).